Kai-Bailey/machinelearnlib/README.md

 # Valid options are csv, matlab or nparray (numpy array)
 fileFormat = "nparray"

+# Setting featureScaling to True will shuffle the training data, and perform standard deviation
+# and mean normalization.
+featureScaling = False

 # Hyperparameters
 learningRate = 0.3
 regularization = 0.0001
 randInitRange = 0.1

-# Number of iterations to run the learning algorithm for
+# Number of iterations to run the learning algorithm for.
-iterations = 100
+iterations = 250

 # If the model used is a neural net you can specify the number of nodes in each layer using a list.
 # For example a neural network with an input layer of size 10, hidden layer 12 and output layer of 8